5 Grammar Tips and Apps for Children

-Here are our top tips for using apps to support teaching and learning of grammar in your classroom or home:
+Here are our top tips for getting kids to apply their grammar learning to their writing in your classroom or home:

-2) Perfecting Prepositions: Prepositions are short words which are usually used in front of nouns or pronouns to describe the relationship between the noun or pronoun and the rest of the words in the sentence.
-They can describe: position (e.g. the bag is beside the sofa); time (e.g. he arrived after me) or the way in which something happened (e.g. we went by car).
-Try Prepositions of Place for Kids (Android) or Prepositions by Teach Speech Apps (iOS) as an good introduction or revision of this topic.
+Prepositions are short words which are usually used in front of nouns or pronouns to describe the relationship between the noun or pronoun and the rest of the words in the sentence.
+They can describe the position (e.g. the bag is beside the sofa); time (e.g. he arrived after me) or the way in which something happened (e.g. we went by car).
+Try Prepositions of Place for Kids (Android) or Prepositions by Teach Speech Apps (iOS) as a good introduction or revision of this topic.

-5) Practice Core Skills: When is comes to great English language grammar, practice makes perfect!
-A lot of the key grammar rules need to be learn, and then practised, practised and practised some more!
-One of the best apps we best apps we have come across for practising and revising the core skills of grammar is the Grow Grammar app.
+When it comes to great English language grammar, practice makes perfect!
+A lot of the key grammar rules need to learn, and then practised, practised and practised some more!
+One of the best apps we have come across for practising and revising the core skills of grammar is the Grow Grammar app.
 It helps children learn about the structure of sentences and how to construct and deconstruct them, as well as revising grammar rules.

 Have fun with getting grammar great in your classroom or home!